 Trying to decide which pregnancy book to buy?
-If you've ever looked at the pregnancy book section at bookstores, you know that there are many books out there for moms-to-be.
-From essential guides to laugh-inducing accounts of pregnancy, books offer both guidance and camaraderie in the confusing, unexpected months of prenatal life.
+If you’ve ever looked at the pregnancy book section at bookstores, you know that there are many books out there for moms-to-be.
+From essential guides to laugh-inducing accounts of pregnancy, here are our top picks.

 The landscape of prenatal books for moms-to-be is as wide and varied as the flowers of summer.
 How on earth can you sift through all of the options and find the right one for you?
 Well, chances are that a lot of women are going to want to tell you what worked for them.
 That kind of advice is indispensable, but can be overwhelming too.